solkin/bee-archiver-go/README.md

-# bee-archiver-go
+# bzz-go
-Tint library that work to bring you sweet result
+Tiny library that work like a bee to bring you sweet result